LouisSomers/Autonomous-navigation/README.md

 ### MAVROS
 MAVROS is no longer supported for ROS noetic.
 The community has shifted to working with ROS2.
 However MAVROS can still be installed from source.
-The instructions can be found on[MAVROS from source](https://github.com/mavlink/mavros/tree/master/mavros#installation).
+The instructions can be found on [MAVROS from source](https://github.com/mavlink/mavros/tree/master/mavros#installation).

 Mavros is needed to enable a communication link between the autopilot, in this case the Cube Orange and NUC.
 The Cube is configured with px4 software and thus the following launch file must be used ``` px4.launch``` In this file some parameters were adapted to enable the forwarding of GPS data towards the NUC and enable thruster commands from the NUC to the Cube.